 Produce Oxygen

-Algae produce oxygen during the day as a by-product of photosynthesis.
-They consume oxygen at night, but it’s usually far less than what they make, leaving enough for the fish in the tank.
-Algae also reduce carbon dioxide by consuming it, keeping the tank’s conditions healthy and safe for fish.
+They consume oxygen at night, but it’s far less than they make, leaving enough for the fish in the tank.
+Algae also reduce carbon dioxide by consuming it, keeping the tank’s conditions safe for fish.

 Food for Fish